 Why go to the trouble when there’s a high likelihood it’ll harm your cat?

 If your furball happens to be lactose tolerant, it’s safe to treat it with some milk.
-But you’re looking for a healthy treat, you should opt for actual cat treats.
-Such products are specifically manufactured to meet a felines dietary needs.
+But if you’re looking for a healthy treat, you should opt for real cat treats.
+Such products are specifically manufactured to meet a feline’s dietary needs.

-Dairy products and human foods in general aren’t sufficient enough to provide a healthy cat diet.
-You should always stick to high quality cat food when it comes to feeding your fluffy pal, regardless of its breed or age.
+Dairy products and conventional human foods aren’t sufficient to provide a healthy cat diet.
+You should always stick to high-quality cat food when it comes to feeding your fluffy pal, regardless of its breed or age.